lizglennphd/lizglennphd.github.io/content/consulting.md

     id: statistics
     content:
       title: Advanced Statistical Analyses
+      text: Statistical Techniques include -
-      text: - Structural Equation Modelling: How do these variables influence each other?
+      - Structural Equation Modelling: How do these variables influence each other?
 In these models, we can also use latent variable modelling to increase precision of our findings.
 This includes mediation and moderation models.
       - Latent Variable Modelling (Confirmatory Factor Analysis): How do individual data sources represent or measure larger theoretical concepts (latent variables)?
       - Latent Growth Curve Modelling: Are there changes in these variables over time?
 Do certain variables or interventions impact change?
       - Latent Profile Analysis: Within this population, are there distinct groups based on certain characteristics (variables)?